Margins in APA Format

 2. Increase the left margin by the amount you want (see Figure 3).

-Increase left margin for single-sided bounded printingFigure 3: Change margin for single-sided bounded printing
+Increase left margin for single-sided bound printingFigure 3: Change Margin for Single-Sided Bound Printing

 Double-Sided Printing